Monday, January 31, 2011

 Sausage and Sweet Potato Soup with Black-eyed Peas

-A beef broth and tomato based soup made with smoked sausage, sweet potatoes, and black-eyed peas.
+A beef broth and tomato based soup made with smoked sausage, sweet potatoes, black-eyed peas and cabbage.

 This fantastic soup was inspired by a recipe I saw while flipping through an old cookbook of mine, Is It Soup Yet? - A Cookbook for Soup Lovers.
 Actually it's a 1998 cookbook and not really all that old, but I guess in terms of a cookbook, it's practically vintage these days.